ukhealthcamp/ukhealthcamp.github.io/events/2022/index.md

 ### Examples of previous sessions

 To give you a taste of the kinds of things that come up, you can **see the [session grids](/session-grid/#/2019) from past UK Health Camps** or a [spreadsheet](https://docs.google.com/spreadsheets/d/1oIRrU1rWakVxObhuYJhFNwe_BuKnkAtd1R_olz_Q040) of all the past sessions.
-Examples of previous sessions at UK Health Camp include:

-- How do we improve patient education?
-- Clinicians trying to influence informatics
-- Code that makes space for care
-- Digitising maternity
-- Health + Social Care integration
-- Dynamic systems modelling
-- "Let's (politely) argue about personal data"
-- Project failures: lessons learnt and shared
-- Social prescribing
-- Developing the digital workforce
-- Digitising consent
-- GP Paperless Practice opportunities & challenges
-- What do we know?

 ## Accessibility